-And so on Saturday morning, as a man of my word, I found myself in a brightly lit corridor, with other people (yuck) dressing a 3 year old like a mini-pink Anna Pavlova.
+And so on Saturday morning, as a man of my word, I found myself in a brightly lit corridor, with other people (yuck) dressing a 3-year-old like a mini-pink Anna Pavlova.

-Despite only being fluent in around 22 of the 44 phonemes available to her, my tiny dancer still managed to explain which shoes she required first (de bally ones) and that she’d be back later for a drink of juice and to change into her tappy-tap shoes.
+Despite only being fluent in round 22 of the 44 phonemes available to her, my tiny dancer still managed to explain which shoes she required first (de bally ones) and that she’d be back later for a drink of juice and to change into her tappy-tap shoes.
 She hugged me tightly, kissed my cheek, told me to wait here and disappeared into the room with the shrieking teacher.